visualdiffer/visualdiffer.github.com/hiddenSettings.md

 defaults write com.visualdiffer colorsConfigPath ~/Library/Application\ Scripts/com.visualdiffer/my-scheme.json
 ```

+Changes to the color scheme take effect only after you restart VisualDiffer.

 **Restore the Default Setting**

 To stop using the custom color scheme, run the following command: